Dental Special Now through the end of February in honor of National Pet Dental Month. There will be a 15% discount.

 Flea, Tick, Heartworm, and Intestinal Parasite Prevention

 Parasites such as fleas and ticks can carry harmful diseases.
 Prevention is the best step to ensuring your pet doesn’t contract any ailments from these nasty parasites.
-We recommend using Frontline and Heartgard, or you can discuss other treatment options at your pet’s first exam.
+We recommend using monthly prevention, or you can discuss other treatment options at your pet’s first exam.

 Healthy teeth and gums are a very important part of your pet’s care.
 We advise regular oral cleanings to keep your pet healthy.
 Poor dental health can not only cause various disease, but can also affect their eating.
 Be sure to discuss your pet’s dental care at your next vet appointment so we can teach you the right way to care for your pet’s oral health at home.

 All of our staff members are highly trained and have extensive experience providing care to pets.